christianThardy/christianThardy.github.io/things-I-wish-I-knew.md

 ...but we ran into a few challenges that were pretty common that could trip up anyone attempting to take on such an ambitious task.
 It was my first time playing in the AWS sandbox, and there were many moments to learn.

-## AWS Glue is not a one size fits all solution
+## aWS glue is not a one size fits all solution

 Glue is managed in Apache Spark, and it's not a fully mature ETL framework like Pentaho or Talend.
 There is a limit to the scalability of AWS Glue unless you're defining your logic in something more functional like pure Spark or Scala rather than Glue specific syntax, which is what we needed to do.

 Glue also has issues its not entirely upfront about, such as their code structures needing to be organized in specific ways.
 There are soft limits on running concurrent jobs.
 It does not support reading/writing multiple dataframes in parallel from different data sources which means structuring the ETL for star schemas is not manageable in a meaningful way that allows for seamless workflow orchestration.
 In the end, we pivoted our design and just went with a flattened schema.

-## For file formatting, always use parquet over csv
+## for file formatting, always use parquet over csv

 To build scalable data pipelines, we need to switch from using local files, like CSVs, to distributed data sources, such as Parquet files on S3.
 We were loading tables from an OLTP database, which is a row store, to Redshift, which is a columnar database, so we needed the data to represent this optimization.